I am having my shower torn out and completely rebuilt.

 If screws should not pierce the PVC vinyl membran, what is the

-appropriate way to fasten backerboard over a PVC liner?
-Does one just
+appropriate way to fasten backerboard when a PVC liner has

 Am I justified in being concerned about the potential for leaks?

 Please respond ASAP as the trademan has not installed the tile yet, but

 plans on doing so very shortly.